born-2learn/NoteIt-Now/README.md

 ## Contributing ##
 [(Back to top)](#table-of-content)

-Below is a list of suggested contributions you can make.
-Before you work on any, it is advised that you create an issue using the [ISSUE_TEMPLATE/contribution.md](.github/ISSUE_TEMPLATE/contribution.md) to tell us what you plan to work on.
+Before you work on any contributions, it is advised that you create an issue using the [ISSUE_TEMPLATE/contribution.md](.github/ISSUE_TEMPLATE/contribution.md) to tell us what you plan to work on.
 This ensures that your work can be merged to the `master` branch in a timely manner.

 # Demonstration Snaps #